easyJet CRM iPad App

 EasyJet's digital business has developed rapidly over recent years.
 The budget airline reported an 18% increase in the number of people visiting its platforms between 2013 and 2015.
 Planning ahead for the increasing digital workload easyJet wanted to become more agile and creative with managing its customer relationship management (CRM) work.

 Role.
-As the UI / UX designer I worked closely with the creative director to create the wireframes, sitemaps and visuals for the prototype.
+As the UI / UX designer I worked closely with the creative director to create the wireframes, sitemaps and hi fidelity visuals for the prototype.

 The Problem.
 Digital Agency Rapier were in a pitch process for creative work and campaigns for easyJets European CRM account.
-But through the conversations with the CRM project managers learnt about shortcomings of its current working methods with agencies.
-Rapier saw a potential opportunity to produce a product the client needed but hadn’t requested to potentially achieve more efficiency in managing digital projects.
+But through the conversations with the CRM project managers we learnt about shortcomings of its current working methods with agencies.

-Due to the location of its Luton based office, employees were spending lot of time travelling to agencies in central London for meetings.
+Employees were spending lot of time travelling to agencies for meetings from Luton

 Defining the goals

 Concept.
 The idea was to develop an iPad app as a proof of concept to help easyJet’s team manage the increased workload allowing a more integrated way of managing projects between client and agency.
 Its purpose was to create an efficient workflow through the following objectives.